 Imagine staring at a crowded shelf of wine labels.
 Most of them come from Brazil, Chile and Argentina; some from Portugal and Italy; a few from France and Spain.
-Now imagine that this shelf is in a wine shop, on the eleventh most populated city in the world, in the fifth largest country on the planet.
-Add to all this the fact that wine culture is still very young and consumers are particularly intrigued by wine.
+Now imagine that this shelf is in a wine shop, in the eleventh most populated city in the world, in the fifth largest country on the planet.
+Add to all this that in this country, wine culture is still very young and consumers are particularly intrigued by wine.
 At this point you’re probably wondering where you’ve ended up… bem-vindo ao Brasil!

 Brazilians and wine

-The first vines were brought to Brazil’s shores in the mid 16th century by Portuguese settlers, and it was the arrival of Italian immigrants in the 19th century that changed the destiny of this country as a producer and consumer of wine.
-It is no coincidence that the Rio Grande do Sulregion – where most Italians settled – is now an area where 90% of all local wines are produced.
-The arrival of these Italian countrymen meant that many of their technical skills and consumption culture attitudes from their native Bel Paesewas transferred to Brazil, which raised the quality of this drink and it also gave it a certain economic importance.
+The first vines were brought to Brazil’s shores in the mid 16th century by Portuguese settlers, but it was the arrival of Italian immigrants in the 19th century that changed the destiny of this country as a producer and consumer of wine.
+It is no coincidence that the Rio Grande do Sul region – where most Italians settled – is now the area where 90% of all local wines are produced.
+Italians brought many of their technical skills and consumption culture to Brazil.
+They also raised the quality of Brazilian wine and thus conferred on it a certain economic importance.

-It is since the beginning of the 1900s, then, that local wines are consumed in Brazil on an almost exclusive basis.
-Despite the increase of international wine consumption in the country, Brazil’s most formidable wine market competitor is still the domestic produtor de vinho.
+From the end of the 1800s to the end of the 1900s, almost exclusively, local wines were drunk in Brazil.
+Nowadays things have changed, but the most dangerous competitor for a foreign producer is still the Brazilian producer de vinho.
 To date, 62% of wines consumed are domestic products.
 One might beg the question, how is the remaining 38% divided?
 Among the other countries, it is Chile, Argentina and Portugal that stand out (from Wine News, L’Italia del vino cresce in Brasile, a small market in numbers, but a driving force for growth, 2019).

 With respect to Brazilians as buyers, a 2019 Wine Intelligence Brazil Landscape report discusses the growing wine market in Brazil saying there is rising consumption as well as rising consumers.